birwin0000/notable-tour/README.md

 # About

-The Notable Tour library will will take the user on a tour of your application.
+The Notable Tour library will take the user on a tour of your application.

 Notable Tour will highlight different HTMLElements by surrounding the element with a darkened div and providing a text description/instructions for the user to read.